lensapp/lens/docs/extensions/capabilities/common-capabilities.md

 ### Deactivate

-An extension can register a custom callback that is executed when an extension is deactivated (stopped).
+This extension can register a custom callback that is executed when an extension is deactivated (stopped).

 ``` javascript
 import { LensMainExtension } from "@k8slens/extensions"